William Recktenwald's Blog

 From 1962 until 1966 he served as a criminal investigator for the Office of the Cook County (Illinois) States Attorney.

-Recktenwald as a director of the River to River Trail Society, a group that maintains a 160 mile hiking trail through the Shawnee National Forest across the southern tip of Illinois.
+Recktenwald is a director of the River to River Trail Society, a group that maintains a 160 mile hiking trail through the Shawnee National Forest across the southern tip of Illinois.
+He was the Hardin County disaster worker for the American Red Cross.

 Reckman @ aol.com